On Nilpotent and Solvable Quasi-Einstein Manifolds: Preliminaries

-which implies that $(G,\Tilde{g},\Tilde{X}) $ is quasi-Einstein.
-Moreover, we get that $\Tilde{X}$ is an eigenvector of Ricci tensor on $(G,\Tilde{g}).$ Hence the span of $\Tilde{X}$ is a one-dimensional eigenspace of Ricci tensor.
-But $\Tilde{g}$ is left-invariant, so the Ricci tensor is left-invariant on $ G,$ hence the Ricci eigenspaces are left-invariant, which implies that for any $h\in G,$
+This equation lifts under $\pi,$ which implies that $(G,\Tilde{g},\Tilde{X}) $ is \(m\)-quasi-Einstein.
+Moreover, we get that $\Tilde{X}$ is an eigenvector of the Ricci tensor on $(G,\Tilde{g}).$ Hence the span of $\Tilde{X}$ is a one-dimensional eigenspace of Ricci tensor.
+But $\Tilde{g}$ is left-invariant, so the Ricci tensor is left-invariant on $ G$ as well, hence the Ricci eigenspaces are left-invariant, which implies that for any $h,p\in G,$